 If your goal is to be able to play guitar in the style of Steve Vai, it’s going to take you a lot longer to reach your horizon than learning to play in the style of Kurt Cobain.
 This is one of the reasons why defining “good” is hard.
 (Guitar players have different goals and what may be good to reach someone’s goals, may not be good enough for someone else’s).

 When you’re just starting out though, the basics are more or less the same.

-However, irrespective of what your long term goals are, you should reach a point where you know exactly what you want, and have a clear idea of what it takes to get there.
+However, irrespective of what your long-term guitar playing goals are, you should reach a point where you know exactly what you want, and have a clear idea of what it takes to get there.

 It’s the point when you start asking questions like “what chords and techniques do I need to learn so that I can create riffs like Smells Like Teen Spirit?” rather than “how am I going to get 3 fingers to stay on the same fret to play the A major chord”, that you can say you really are on your way to take your playing to a higher level.

 However, I cannot emphasize enough that it’s not really important to answer the question “am I good at guitar”.
-You’re not getting good, you’re getting better every single time you practice as long as that practice is goal oriented and focused.
+You’re not getting good, you’re getting better on the guitar every single time you practice as long as that practice is goal-oriented and focused.

 The higher the quality of your practice and the more time you put in, the sooner you’ll get to the point where you say something like “I’m going to master Blues guitar, emotional solos with a lot of string bending and vibrato.
 I’m going to make the guitar sing like Chuck Berry and BB King”.

 When you reach a point like this, when you’re able to decide exactly where you want your horizon to be, when you have figured out how the guitar basically works and are at the steering the wheel of your own progress, “Am I good at guitar” doesn’t matter anymore because you’re comfortably sailing through a journey that never ends, where the only thing that matters is that you don’t stop.